Rolisteam/Documentation/content/pages/05_menus.md

 # Dialogs

--   Reorganize: submenu which allow you to rearrange the contents of the workspace.
-It contains the following items :
+-   Reorganize:  It contains the following items :
--   Cascade : windows are arranged one over the other with a slight gap between each one. ·
+-   Cascade :
--   Tiles: the windows are arranged next to each other.
+-   Tiles:
 -   Events: Shows or hides the window reporting the events integrated into the workspace.
 -   Connected players show or hide the list of connected players.
 Note